theuiguru/food/README.md

 # food.ie

-a food mood app powered by foursquare maps.
+a food mood app powered by foursquare.